Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Differences in persistent homology groups due to variations in the construction method of a cubical complex

 and represent each binary image $G^{\rm binary}_{t}$ as a cubical complex $K^t$.
 A pixel in a binary image $G^{\rm binary}_{t}$ is considered a rectangle, and the structure of this image can be covered by rectangles [Fig.~\ref{fig2}(b), upper panel].
-Because a rectangle is a closed convex set, this coverage can be considered a representation of a figure by a set of closed convex sets.
-A set of closed convex sets can be transformed into a cubical complex with the same topological structure.
+Because a rectangle is a closed convex set, this coverage can be considered a representation of a figure by a set of closed convex sets, which can be transformed into a cubical complex with the same topological structure.
 For example, by mapping a convex set (pixel) to a cube, a cubical complex can be constructed as follows [Fig.~\ref{fig2}(c), upper panel]: If a pixel $G(i,j)$ belongs to a domain, then a zero-dimensional cube denoted as $[i,i]\times[j,j]$, called a zero-cube or point, is placed at the center of a rectangle.
-If a neighboring pixel $G(i,j)$ of $G(i\pm1,j)$ or $G(i,j\pm1)$ belongs to a domain, then we assume that $G(i,j)$ and neighboring pixels are connected, and set a one-dimensional cube, called a one-cube or line, which is represented as $[i,i\pm1]\times[j,j]$ or $[i,i]\times[j,j\pm1]$.
-Similarly, if four adjacent pixels $G(i,j)$, $G(i+\delta_i, j)$, $G(i, j+\delta_j)$, and $G(i+\delta_i, j+\delta_j)$, where $\delta_i=\pm1$ and $\delta_j=\pm1$ belong to a domain, we set a two-dimensional cube, called a two-cube or square, which is denoted as $[i,i+\delta_i]\times[j,j+\delta_j]$.
+If a neighboring pixel $G(i,j)$ of $G(i\pm1,j)$ or $G(i,j\pm1)$ belongs to a domain, then we assume that $G(i,j)$ and other neighboring pixels are connected and set a one-dimensional cube, called a one-cube or line, which is represented as $[i,i\pm1]\times[j,j]$ or $[i,i]\times[j,j\pm1]$.
+Similarly, if four adjacent pixels $G(i,j)$, $G(i+\delta_i, j)$, $G(i, j+\delta_j)$, and $G(i+\delta_i, j+\delta_j)$, where $\delta_i=\pm1$ and $\delta_j=\pm1$ belong to a same domain, we set a two-dimensional cube, called a two-cube or square, which is denoted as $[i,i+\delta_i]\times[j,j+\delta_j]$.
 For pixel data with $d$ dimensions ($d\geq 3$), we can also set a higher-order cube $[i_1,i_1+\delta_{i_1}]\times[i_2,i_2+\delta_{i_2}]\times\cdots \times [i_d,i_d+\delta_{i_d}]$.
 By appropriately combining the above-mentioned squares, $G^{\rm binary}_{t}$ is represented as a set of cubes or cubical complexes $K_t$.
-The cube elements of $K_t$ increase as the threshold, $t$, decrease.
-Here, the threshold value $t$ is replaced by $t'=1-t$ to let the increase of threshold value correspond to the increasing sequence of cube elements. the sequence of cube elements of $K_{t'}$ which is created according to an increase of threshold $t'$ forms a monotonically increasing sequence.
-Such an increasing sequence is called a filtration $\mathbf{K}$.
+The cube elements of $K_t$ increase as the threshold $t$ decreases.
+Here, the threshold value $t$ is replaced by $t'=1-t$ to allow the increase in threshold value to correspond to the increasing sequence of cube elements.
+The sequence of cube elements of $K_{t'}$ is created according to an increase of threshold $t'$ and forms a monotonically increasing sequence.
+This increasing sequence is called a filtration $\mathbf{K}$.